- COVID-19 Safety

 - Total Joint Replacement Education and Training

-Musician, construction worker and dog lover, gets back to living thanks to knee replacement from Dr. Michael Mason
+A musician, construction worker and dog lover gets back to living, thanks to a knee replacement.

 As an active drummer with a popular local reggae band, you’d think Doug Ernest would need healthy knees to keep up with that driving reggae rhythm.
 But as it turns out, when he finally decided to have a knee replaced last year, it was all because of a nine-year-old pit bull named Brutus.

 “I go on a particular walk with my dog every single day,” he says.
 “It’s about two miles, down the hill, and it started to get more and more difficult; I couldn’t get up the steep embankments at all.”

 “Ever since, I’ve had no problems with my knee at all…and I can go walk my dog.
 Perfect!” - Doug Ernest

 Ernest is a tall, rangy guy, crackling with loose-limbed energy.
 He grew up in Newport’s West Broadway neighborhood, where he still lives, and spent his teenage years playing ice hockey and skateboarding, two sports not known for being gentle on the knees.
 By the time he was 17, his right knee was so damaged that he had surgery to remove most of the jagged cartilage.
 “I kept on skateboarding,” he says.
 “I figured I’d just use up whatever knee I had left!”

 He picked up the drums at age 20, playing in a punk band called Verbal Assault.
 The band toured Europe, assaulting crowds in Germany, the Netherlands, the former Yugoslavia; then, in 1991, he started playing with a local reggae band called The Ravers.